 Instead of only choosing literature based on a specific writing task or learning objective, teachers should make literature the key part of all writing programs.

-This is the teaching strategy utilised by Alison Marsh, a Year 6 teacher at Hahndorf Primary School in South Australia, who has successfully transitioned from a ‘ritual writing stance’ to a ‘meaningful writing stance’ in the classroom.
+This is the teaching strategy utilised by Alison, a Year 6 teacher in South Australia, who has successfully transitioned from a ‘ritual writing stance’ to a ‘meaningful writing stance’ in the classroom.

-She discussed with literacy experts Phil and Sharon Callen on episode 16 of The Teacher’s Tool Kit for Literacy the three key chapters to the art of teaching writing through literature.
+She discussed with literacy expert Sharon Callen on episode 16 of The Teacher’s Tool Kit for Literacy the three key chapters to the art of teaching writing through literature.
 These are The Importance of Reading Aloud, Learning to Read Like a Writer and Truly Being a Writer.

 Alison came to these discoveries after finding that her own writing programs weren’t having the full impact on her students.